The Ruses for War

 global economic and politics blocs: the United

-States , the European Union ,
+States , the European Union China

-and Russia .[33] [verification needed ] He says there are tensions between
+and Russia [33] verification needed He says there are tensions between

-the three major blocs over resources and economic power, citing the 2003 invasion of Iraq , whose goal was to
+the three major blocs over resources and economic power, citing the 2003 invasion of Iraq [34] Furthermore, Harvey [35] Politicians, on the other hand, live

 in geographically fixed locations and are, in the U.S.